bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 Follow these steps (see above screenshot):

+1. In the top teal-colored ribbon of the LUIS Application Editor work space, click **Go to Preview**.
-1. In the Application Editor workspace, find Intents in the left-hand menu panel, then click the intent for which you want to bind an action, in this case “Get_temperature”.
+2. Find Intents in the left-hand menu panel, then click the intent for which you want to bind an action, in this case “Get_temperature”.
 2. In the **Add a new Intent** dialog box, click **Add Action**.
 This will open the dialog box as shown in above screenshot.
 3. Check **Fulfillment** in the **Action Info** sub-section to enable action types.
-4. From the Action Type drop-down list select "GetCurrentWeather".
+4. From the Action Type drop-down list, select "GetCurrentWeather".
 5. In the Action Parameters sub-section, click **Add Parameter** to add a new line.
 6. Check the box if the parameter is required, add parameter name, type, value and a text prompt, which is displayed if the parameter is not identified with the intent.
 (In above screenshot: “required”, “location”, “location”, “locations”, “Which place?”)
 7. In the **Action Settings** sub-section, map the action to a parameter from the drop-down list, in this case “location”.
-8. Click Save to complete and exit.
+8. Click **Save** to complete and exit.

 ###Schematized JSON response